 Back in 2007 the UK government announced its plan to cut the country’s carbon dioxide emissions by five million tonnes a year by phasing out traditional incandescent light bulbs and replacing them with energy efficient lighting.
-LEDs use around 80% less energy than incandescent bulbs, last up to 10 times longer and are far better for the environment.
+LED light bulbs use around 80% less energy than incandescent bulbs, last up to 10 times longer and are far better for the environment.

 In 2010, a UN study found if every nation replaced incandescent lighting with energy efficient options, the world’s electricity demand for lighting would be reduced dramatically and save approximately 800 million tonnes of emissions.